varunraisinghal/CSE151A-MachineLearningFinalProject/README.md

 Before the neural network model was constructed, we preprocessed all numerical features within the Spotify dataset.
 This preprocessing step involved scaling the data using MinMaxScaler to normalize feature values between 0 and 1.
 The dataset was then split into training and test sets with an 80/20 ratio.

-#### Training Strategy

-The training strategy incorporated several key components to optimize performance and prevent overfitting:

 #### Optimizer

 Adam optimizer was selected with a static learning rate of 0.001.